-J. Patrick Biddix is an Associate Professor of Higher Education in the Department of Educational Leadership and Policy Studies at the University of Tennessee.
+J. Patrick Biddix is a Professor of Higher Education in the Department of Educational Leadership and Policy Studies at the University of Tennessee.
 His areas of expertise include college student involvement outcomes, technology in higher education, and research design.
 He teaches graduate courses in research methodologies, assessment and evaluation, and special topics in higher education and student affairs.
 In 2015, he received a Fulbright Award to study college student technology use in Montreal, Canada.

 About Dr. Biddix: